Beth Fertig

-Beth Fertig is Senior Education Editor at the XQ Institute, a non profit foundation dedicated to improving U.S. high schools.
-She was previously an award-winning veteran journalist at the New York City public radio station WNYC, and was a regular contributor to NPR's news programs.
+Beth Fertig is a New York City-based editor and writer who was previously an award-winning veteran journalist at the New York City public radio station WNYC, and was a regular contributor to NPR's news programs.
 She covered many beats while at WNYC.
 These included local politics during Rudy Giuliani's administration, the 9/11 attacks, education, transportation and immigration.
 In 2005, NPR sent her on a monthlong assignment to KRVS cover the impact of Hurricane Katrina in Lafayette, LA, which received tens of thousands of evacuees from New Orleans.
 She is also the author of the education book "Why cant u teach me 2 read?
 Three Students and a Mayor Put Our Schools to the Test".

+Fertig left WNYC in 2021 to work as an editor at the XQ Institute, a nonprofit foundation dedicated to improving U.S. high schools.
+She is now executive director of Press Pass NYC, a nonprofit that helps New York City public schools launch and sustain student news publications.

 Education

 Fertig is a graduate of the University of Michigan where she worked at both the student newspaper, The Michigan Daily, and the student radio station, WCBN-FM.
 She earned a master's degree in Social Sciences from the University of Chicago.